semaphoreci/book-cicd-docker-kubernetes/chapters/04-cicd-best-practices.md

 A reliable pipeline always produces the same output for a given input.
 And with consistent runtime.
 Intermittent failures cause intense frustration among developers.

 Engineers like to do things independently, and they often opt to maintain their CI/CD system.
 But operating CI/CD that provides on-demand, clean, stable, and fast resources is a complicated job.
 What seems to work well for one project or a few developers usually breaks down later.
-The team and the number of projects grow the technology stack changes.
+The team and the number of projects grow as the technology stack changes.
 Then someone from management realizes that by delegating that task, the team could spend more time on the actual product.
 At that point, if not earlier, the engineering team moves from a self-hosted to a cloud-based CI/CD solution.

 ### 3.1.3 Completeness

 Any increase in automation is a positive change.
 However, a CI/CD pipeline needs to run and visualize everything that happens to a code change — from the moment it enters the repository until it runs in production.
 This requires the CI/CD tool to be able to model both simple and, when needed, complex workflows.
 That way, manual errors are all but impossible.

 For example, it’s not uncommon to have the pipeline run only the build and test steps.
 Deployment remains a manual operation, often performed by a single person.
-This is a relic of the past when CI tools unable to model delivery workflows.
+This is a relic of the past when CI tools were unable to model delivery workflows.

 Today a service like Semaphore provides features like: